Carbony Irish Flutes

 Finding the right Carbony flute

-Two-piece flutes have a thinner body diameter, which some players find more comfortable, particularly those with smaller hands.
-Carbon fiber's strength allows this while keeping a cylindrical outer profile and a conical bore.
-Three-piece flutes break down shorter, which makes for a more compact case and easier travelling.
+Some players find the thinner body more comfortable, particularly those with smaller hands.
+Carbon fiber’s strength allows this while keeping a cylindrical outer profile and a conical bore.

 Most flutes carry the woven look that carbon fiber is known for.
 Some can be ordered with a sanded finish that resembles wood grain.